-Here are a few other questions that you might want to ask yourself or a financial adviser:
+Here are a few other questions that you might want to ask yourself or a financial advisor:

 - What are my retirement needs, and how do I plan to use my savings and investments?

 - How do you know what financial institution and investment products are best for ME?

 - What is more important to me when it comes to your retirement savings, is guaranteed income or liquidity more important?

 - Would you prefer to have your assets spread across different institutions or consolidated in one?

 Before rolling over the proceeds of your retirement plan to an Individual Retirement Account (IRA) or annuity, consider whether you would benefit from other possible options, such as leaving the funds in your current plan or transferring them into a new employer’s plan.